What is Open Ended Play?

 You’d be surprised how quickly a child’s imagination runs wild when presented with an opportunity!

 Children benefit from open ended play in a number of ways, namely:

-· Open-ended play encourages children to take charge and make decisions
+Does Open-ended play encourage children to take charge and make decisions?

 Without a specific set of instructions, children are encouraged to practice their decision-making skills.
 Also, as a result of being placed in a group with no structure, children will eventually exercise their creativity and encourage others to do the same.
 This gives them the opportunity to become creative leaders, which plays a crucial role in the development of a child’s critical decision-making skills as they grow up.

-· Open-ended play teaches children to experience new ideas and concepts
+Why does Open-ended play teach children to experience new ideas and concepts?

 Again, because there are no strict set of guidelines or rules, there’s really no “wrong” nor “right” way to play in open-ended play.
 This means that children are less concerned about how to play properly and are allowed to unleash their creativity at its fullest.
 They can practice their drawing skills, handwriting skills, or whatever it is that they want, without really worrying about whether they are doing it correctly.